nesi/hpc_training/_lessons/introduction/02-setup.md

 Now we will transfer some of the files from these subfolders onto the cluster.
 We will show you two ways of doing it:

-**1)** If you are working on Windows using MobaXterm, [you can use the drang'n'drop user interface which MobaXterm offers](https://wiki.auckland.ac.nz/display/CER/FromZeroToHero)
+**1)** If you are working on Windows using MobaXterm, [you can use the drag'n'drop user interface which MobaXterm offers](https://wiki.auckland.ac.nz/display/CER/FromZeroToHero)
 **2)** You can use the command line built-in programme `scp` (*secure copy*).
 It should work on standard Mac and Linux operating systems (in the built-in terminal).
 It will also work in the MobaXTerm command line on Windows.

 To use `scp` to copy the file from your local machine type in the terminal on your local machine (so not on the cluster!):